hashgraph/hedera-forking/README.md

 ## Build

-This repo consists of two projects/packages.
+This repo consists of a Foundry project and an `npm` package.
-A Foundry project, to compile and test the `HtsSystemContract.sol` contract.
+A Foundry project, to compile and test the [`HtsSystemContract.sol`](./contracts/HtsSystemContract.sol) contract.
 And an `npm` package that implements both `eth_getCode` and `eth_getStorageAt` JSON-RPC methods when HTS emulation is involved together with the Hardhat plugin that uses these methods.

 To compile the `HtsSystemContract`, its dependencies and the test contracts run